near/NEPs/specs/Standards/Tokens/FungibleTokenCore.md

 ): string {}
 ```

-**Suggested additional interface**

-This behavior is required, but contract authors may name this function something else.
+The following behavior is required, but contract authors may name this function something other than the conventional `ft_resolve_transfer` used here.

 ```ts
 // Finalize an `ft_transfer_call` chain of cross-contract calls.